What is solder paste?

 The diameter of fiducial marks should be between 1 to 3 mm.

-A minimum clearance of at least 3 mm should be there from the edge of the board.
+A minimum clearance of at least 3 mm should be there from the board’s edge.
 This is to ensure that these marks are not getting covered by conveyors or automated placement machinery/tools.

-- For best accuracy, 3 global fiducials should be placed on the edges of the board.
+- For best accuracy, 3 global fiducials should be placed on the board’s edges.

 - At least 2 local fiducials should be diagonally placed on the outside of the surface-mount component.